peleisaac/ai-resume-backend/README.md

 - **battleship_logic.py**: This file handles all the logic for the game.
 - **requirement.txt**: This file contains all the dependancies used in the game.
 - **test_battleship.py**: This file contains a unit test for the start_game route.
-- **templates/**: Contains the HTML files, including the main game page.
+- **api/**: Contains the views, models, serializers, status_codes and other files needed to run the project.
-  - `index.html`: The interface that contains the pop up to start the game as well as select the grid size for the game.
+  - `status_codes.py`: Contains the status code for each response from a request.
-  - `game.html`: The main interface for the game.
+  - `models.py`: Contains the models to store user data.
-  - `help.html`: The interface that explains the rules of the game.
+  - `views.py`: The interface that explains the rules of the game.
 - **images/**: Contains screenshots from the Game.
 - **static/**: Holds all static files.
   - **css/**: Contains `styles.css` for custom styling.